Bregman has 3 RBIs, Astros end skid with 8-2 win over Angels - WHIZ News

+HOUSTON (AP) — With a sagging offense and losses that were piling up, Houston manager Dusty Baker was searching for a way to jumpstart his team.

+He found it Thursday night by putting Carlos Correa in the leadoff spot for the first time in his seven-year career.

-HOUSTON (AP) — Alex Bregman had three hits and three RBIs, Cristian Javier struck out a career-high nine in five scoreless innings and the Houston Astros snapped a three-game skid with an 8-2 win over the Los Angeles Angels on Thursday night.
+Alex Bregman had three hits and three RBIs, Cristian Javier struck out a career-high nine in five scoreless innings and the Astros snapped a three-game skid with an 8-2 win over the Los Angeles Angels.

+Correa had two hits, two RBIs and scored three runs.
+He batted first with Jose Altuve on the COVID-19 list, a spot Baker said he’d keep until Altuve returned.

+When Baker approached Correa on Wednesday night about the move, the shortstop said he’d do whatever was necessary to help the team.

 The Astros had lost nine of 10 after a 6-1 start.
 They put their road woes behind them quickly in the opener of an eight-game homestand by jumping on Alex Cobb (1-1) for five runs in less than three innings.